EPDM – one of the most frequently used elastomers in outdoor applications

 What is ethylene propylene diene rubber (EPDM)?

-Ethylene-propylene-diene rubber (EPDM, ethylene propylene diene monomer rubber) is a synthetic rubber.
-Rubber, which is characterised by outstanding resistance to weathering, ozone and ageing.
-It is manufactured from ethylene, propylene and a small proportion of a diene, which has a Vulcanisation made possible.
+Ethylene propylene diene monomer rubber (EPDM) is a synthetic rubber that is distinguished by its outstanding resistance to weathering, ozone, and ageing.
+It is produced from ethylene, propylene, and a small proportion of a diene, which allows for vulcanisation.

-Due to its saturated polymer structure, EPDM is particularly resistant to environmental influences and thermal ageing, making it one of the most frequently used elastomers in outdoor applications.
+Due to its saturated polymer structure, EPDM is particularly resistant to environmental influences and thermal ageing, making it one of the most commonly used elastomers in outdoor applications.
+In practice, EPDM is therefore widely used in the manufacture of Moulded rubber parts such as seals, profiles and mouldings for outdoor use – but also as a material for Rubber composite parts, where its weather resistance is particularly advantageous in combination with metallic or other carrier materials.

 EPDM is preferably used in Seals, Sealing lips, hoses, diaphragms and Vibration dampers especially in the construction, automotive and electrical industries.
 Typical applications include door and window profiles, roof seals, cooling water hoses, cable sheathing and O-rings for hot water and steam systems.